-- Converters and/or power adapters: - Invest in a universal travel adapter, which lets you slide out different plug formations so that you can use the adapter in outlets in any country.
+- Converters and/or power adapters Invest in a universal travel adapter, which lets you slide out different plug formations so that you can use the adapter in outlets in any country.
 Shop around and you can usually find one for less than \$10 online.
 Adapters and converters are available at most travel/luggage stores, pharmacies, electronics stores such as Best Buy, and even Target or Walmart.
-You can also buy them online from retailers like Amazon. - Good walking shoes: If you're going shopping for new shoes for Italy, be sure to break them in first.
+You can also buy them online from retailers like Amazon. - Good walking shoes If you're going shopping for new shoes for Italy, be sure to break them in first.
 Dealing with blisters is not fun when you are on vacation.
-We like to travel with 2-3 pairs of shoes so we can switch them out if one gives us pain or soreness. - Crossbody purse or backpack: Safety is our biggest priority.
+We like to travel with 2-3 pairs of shoes so we can switch them out if one gives us pain or soreness. - Crossbody purse or backpack Safety is our biggest priority.
 To prevent pickpockets taking wallets and passports from your bags, make sure your purse or bag is close to your body at all times.
-If you happen to put the backpack on your back,put your wallet/passport in your front pocket or in a travel neck pouch like this instead of your backpack.
-Pickpockets are sneaky and you can't even feel it when it happens.
-It's happened to me before that's why I know. - Sunscreen: Sunscreen is a very important thing to pack.
+If you happen to put the backpack on your back, put your wallet/passport in your front pocket or in a travel neck pouch like this instead of your backpack.
+Pickpockets are sneaky and you can't even feel it when it happens. - Sunscreen Sunscreen is a very important thing to pack.
 The Italian sun is much stronger and you'll be surprised at how fast you burn.
-Don't worry if you forget to pack it, the sunscreen is of great quality but the only downside is that it is WAY more expensive. - Sunglasses/ hats: You're coming to Italy in the summer, be prepared to also protect your eyes. - A scarf or light cardigan: I usually keep a scarf with me for a reason.
+Don't worry if you forget to pack it, the sunscreen is of great quality but the only downside is that it is WAY more expensive. - Sunglasses/hats You're coming to Italy in the summer, be prepared to also protect your eyes. - A scarf or light cardigan I keep a scarf with me at all times.
 They're helpful when a sudden rainstorm occurs to cover your head and also to protect your shoulders and chest from the sun.
 Also it's handy when you need to cover your shoulders when entering a church.